willcassidy00454/AAESToolbox/README.md

 # AAES Toolbox
 A collection of MATLAB scripts for simulating active acoustic enhancement systems.

-NOTE: If you're coming here from our 2024 DAFx paper, look at commit 15db85f (28 Oct 2024).
-Since then, the quantity notation and file naming has changed (corresponding paper coming soon).

-Requires AKtools available from https://github.com/f-brinkmann/AKtools
+Requires AKtools available from https://github.com/f-brinkmann/AKtools (not necessary if you already have an RIR dataset)

 ## ```AAESSimulator.m```